v1605/open-source-cart-extender/README.md

 Use this cart extender to increase the height of a gameboy cartriage and allow clearence for accessories that would not normally fit (Action Replay, boktai, E-Reader, etc...).

 There are two versions of the pcb.
 There is the "long" version which is taller to accommodate the E-Reader.
 The regular version is better suited for Boktai and other games, as it sits flush with the height of the pocket.
+A shell for the long version is still in progress, but is fully compitable with the orginal 3D printed shell.

 ## How to Order (JLCPCB Example)
 1. Download the gerber.zip or gerberLong.zip file in the directory.